Sidney Dillon Ripley I: Personal life

-His nephew is Sidney Dillon Ripley II, an ornithologist who served as Secretary of the Smithsonian Institution for almost 20 years.
+Through brother Lous, his nephew is Sidney Dillon Ripley II, an ornithologist who served as Secretary of the Smithsonian Institution for almost 20 years.
 He married Mary Livingston of the prominent Livingston family.

 Through his daughter, he was the grandfather of Marie Bonne de Viel Castel (1914–1997), who married Eugene Bowie Roberts Jr. in 1965; (Note: Eugene Bowie Roberts Jr. was a son of Countess Cornelia "Gilia" Széchényi (1908–1958) and Eugene Bowie Roberts (1898–1983), heir of the Roberts family of Bowie, Maryland, and a grandson of Countess Gladys Vanderbilt Széchenyi and Count László Széchenyi.)
 Pierre Etienne de Viel Castel (1917–2012); and Édouard Louis de Viel Castel (1911–1968).

 Through his son Henry, he was the grandfather of Henry Baldwin Hyde Ripley Jr. (1924–1998), who married Ethel Lachicotte Boyle, and Malcolm Pennington Ripley (1927–2005).

 Death

 Ripley died of appendicitis on February 24, 1905.
 His will was quickly probated and his estate, valued in excess of $5,000,000, was left to his family.
 His wife received their Long Island home, and all "jewelry, horses, carriages, and harness, and all property of the deceased for life."
 All of the funds in trust he inherited from his grandfather passed to his children.
 His wife received $848,505 and each of his children received $74,614 directly.

 After his death, his widow remarried to Charles R. Scott, a Hong Kong-based British banker who was the son of Col. Robert Scott of the Irish Fusiliers, in Bar Harbor, Maine in 1912.